 * Always look for the carat mark – for example an 18ct/18K or 750 stamp on your jewelry.

 This is the most durable and dense precious metal.
 Platinum is the strongest precious metal used in jewelry and is the heaviest, meaning it lasts the longest for wear and tear.
-Platinum is a steely white color and many people are attracted to its pure lustre.
+Platinum is a steely white colour and many people are attracted to its pure lustre.

-Platinum used for jewelry is usually 95% pure.
+Platinum used for jewellery is usually 95% pure.
 It is often combined with ruthenium alloy, which provides for the highest purity.
 Alternatively, platinum can be combined with other alloys, including cobalt, copper or iridium.

 It is naturally hypoallergenic and does not tarnish.
 An interesting final note: unlike many of its precious metal counterparts, when platinum is scratched, no metal is lost; rather, the metal is "displaced" and can be polished back to its original state.

-Palladium is a platinum group metal that has an amazing similarity to platinum, but due to its use in the electronics industry it’s now the most expensive of the precious metals per gram, so not as widely used in jewelry.
+Palladium is a platinum group metal that has an amazing similarity to platinum, but due to its use in the electronics industry it’s now the most expensive of the precious metals per gram, so not as widely used in jewellery.
 It is not as dense as platinum, and its density is in fact quite similar to gold, which means although its wearing capabilities won’t rival platinum, they will compare favourably with gold.
-Like platinum, palladium is naturally silvery-white in color and therefore does not require plating as part of its maintenance.
+Like platinum, palladium is naturally silvery-white in colour and therefore does not require plating as part of its maintenance.